 The Old Presbyterian Church

-The Presbyterian Church was designed by a local architect, Mr. Murdoch Campbell, whose work can also be seen in the grounds of Ballyfin House in the form of the round tower and the caves beside the lake.
+The Presbyterian Church was designed by a local architect, Mr. Murdoch Campbell, whose work can also be seen as follies in the grounds of Ballyfin House such as the round tower and the caves down at the lake.
 Mr. Murdoch was a member of the Presbyterian congregation at the time and provided the plans free of charge.

 It would appear from the records that a house was demolished to make space for the church and an adjacent house retained and integrated into the church to retain living accommodation for the minister, i.e the Manse.